janaiscoding/cv-application/README.md

 ### Future plans for this project

-- Refactor using functional components
+- Refactor using functional components ---> checked
-- Finish styling
+- Finish styling ---> semi-checked c:
 - Add pdf export package
 - Upload the project preview to this README